SS Melita: Melita

-In 1927 CP put Melita on its route between Britain, Quebec and Montreal.
-In 1932 Melita made her final transatlantic crossing, which was from Liverpool, Belfast and Greenock to Halifax, Nova Scotia and St John.
+In 1927, CP put Melita on its route between Britain, Quebec and Montreal.
+In 1932, Melita made her final transatlantic crossing, which was from Liverpool, Belfast and Greenock to Halifax, Nova Scotia and St John.
 She had crossed the North Atlantic 146 times.

-From 1932 Melita was laid up, but then CP then used her to run a series of cruises from Glasgow.
-In 1935 CP sold Melita and Minnedosa to breakers in Italy.
+From 1932 Melita was laid up, but then CP then used her for a series of cruises from Glasgow.
+In 1935, CP sold Melita and Minnedosa to breakers in Italy.

 Murder of Captain Clews

 In the early hours of 21 October 1925 Melita was in port in Antwerp when her Chief Officer, Thomas Towers, shot dead her Master, AH Clews, as the latter slept in his cabin.
 Towers also shot the Assistant Chief Engineer, David Gilmour, in the head, but without killing him.
 Other officers then overpowered Towers, but in the struggle he twice shot the Second Engineer, John Holliday, in the chest.
 Towers tried to shoot himself in the head, but failed.

 Belgian police arrested Towers, who blamed Clews and others for "trying to wreck his career".
 The police then put him back aboard to be surrendered to British police.
 Gilmour and Holliday were initially treated in hospital in Antwerp, where one of the bullets was removed from Holliday's lung.
 The next day Melita reached Southampton, where a police launch put a surgeon aboard to treat Gilmour and Holliday, and Towers was removed under arrest.

 Captain Clews was the nephew of the banker Henry Clews (1834–1923).
 Towers was found insane and detained at His Majesty's pleasure in Broadmoor Hospital.